haesleinhuepf/git-bob/README.md

 git-bob can be extended in multiple ways.
 All you need to do is to set up small python library which implements specific functions and exposes them using Pythons plugin system.
+You find an example implementation of the extensions described below in [this respository](https://github.com/haesleinhuepf/git-bob-plugin-example).

 ### Adding new trigger words